LambdaGaming/ArduinoGmodInterface/README.md

 # FAQs
 ## Does this work on servers?
  Yes, you can rename the first part of the binary module from gmcl to gmsv and place it in the `lua/bin` folder of the server.
-Everything *should* work fine but that doesn't mean it will.
-Servers may get more support in the future but for now only client-side is officially supported.
+Everything *should* work the same as the client version.

 ## Is support for Linux/Mac planned?
  Not currently, but that can change if there's a high enough demand for it.